dog training basics

-If dogs are not spayed or neutered, they will do anything (like digging) to escape and breed.
-Alter your dog, or at least keep your female indoors (preferably in a crate) when in heat.
+If dogs are not spayed or neutered, they may do anything (like digging) to escape and breed.
+Alter your dog, or at least keep your female inside (preferably in a crate) when in heat.

-Children next door playing or people walking by frustrate your dog.
-He hears all the fun but can't join in.
-He gets more and more agitated, and must relieve his stress somehow.
-Digging serves as a physical outlet both to relieve his frustration and get out of the yard.
-Confine the dog in a smaller dog run or indoor crate while you are away.
-Leave him with his favorite chew toy, and let him learn to settle down and accept that you are gone.
+Children playing next door or people walking by can frustrate your dog.
+Your dog hears all the fun but can't join in, and gets more and more agitated and must relieve stress somehow.
+Digging serves as a physical outlet both to relieve frustration and get out of the yard.
+Leave your dog with a favorite chew toy, and let them learn to settle down and accept that you are gone.
 Start with short periods of time.

 Do you have gophers or ground squirrels?
-Dogs (especially Dachshunds and terriers!) find rodents hard to resist.
-Once the pests are gone, so is your problem.
+Dogs (especially dachshunds and terriers) find rodents hard to resist.
 Be careful with poisons and traps so that your dog is not harmed.

 Many canines will dig a hole under a bush or against a wall to lie in during hot weather.
 Instinct tells them to build a "den" to keep cool.
 If this isn't acceptable, get a doghouse and put it in the shade to satisfy this denning instinct.
-Or get a child’s play pool and fill it with a few inches of water so your dog can cool off during the day.
+Or get a child's play pool and fill it with a few inches of sand/dirt for an allowed place to dig so your dog can cool off during the day.